bomb82-code/virtual-basketball-shooting-machine/README.md

 matlab R2014a

 # Python program (gradient_descent_eperience.py)
-In this program, the virtual basketball-shooting machine model is first given.
+In this program, the virtual basketball-shooting machine model is given.
 D=√((SS-100)^2+(HA^2)/(0.2^2 )+((PA-45)^2)/(0.2^2 ))
 In order to simulate the random error and quantization error in practice, errors are superimposed to the three parameters of the virtual basketball-shooting machine in the program.
 This model is then detected using a conventional gradient descent algorithm.